Mount Wellington (Tasmania): Development

-Broadcast Tower
+Broadcast tower

 Mount Wellington was selected by many broadcasters as the site of radio and television transmitters as it provides line-of-sight transmission to a large area of Hobart and surrounding districts.

-A 60m steel lattice tower was constructed in 1960, surpassing the Taroona Shot Tower as the tallest structure in Tasmania.
-The first television stations to transmit from the mountain were TVT-6 (now WIN Television) and ABT-2 (the ABC) in 1960.
-Two main transmission towers located at its pinnacle; the concrete and steel BAI Communications tower (sometimes referred to as the NTA tower) and the other owned by WIN Television, of steel construction.
+Two steel lattice towers were erected in 1960 to deliver television services to Tasmania, these being a 104m tower known as the Post Master General tower (PMG tower) and another owned by WIN Corporation, the latter still present today.
+The PMG tower faced significant issues with snow and ice, and in 1982 a radome was added to protect the tower's antennas.
+Planning for a replacement tower began in the late 1980s, and in 1993 plans were finalised for a new 131m concrete and steel tower to withstand the mountain's harsh weather conditions.

+Between 1994 and 1995, the new concrete and steel Broadcast Australia tower (NTA tower) was constructed, leading to the PMG tower being demolished in January 1997.
 The NTA tower broadcasts all of Hobart's high-power FM radio stations, plus the digital TV services for ABC and SBS.
 It also has a small accommodation area at its base, with a kitchen and workshop area.
 The WIN tower broadcasts the digital TV services for Southern Cross, WIN Television, and Tasmanian Digital Television.
-The site also contains a small kitchen area and contains some data links from local Hobart businesses.
+The site also contains some data links from local Hobart businesses.
 An amateur radio repeater is also installed on the mountain.

-Erected in 1995, the current broadcast tower stands 130m tall.
-The site is considered one of the most inhospitable broadcasting sites in Australia with large incidence of strong winds which generally derive from the roaring forties that sweep the Southern Ocean from Africa.